caseykneale/ChemometricsTools.jl/README.md

 ![Kennard-Stone](/images/KS.png)

 # Classification Analysis
 There's also a bunch of tools for changes of basis such as: principal components analysis, linear discriminant analysis, orthogonal signal correction, etc. With those kinda of tools we can reduce the dimensions of our data and make classes more separable.
-So separable that trivial classification methods like a gaussian discriminant can get us pretty good results.
+So separable that trivial classification methods like a Gaussian discriminant can get us pretty good results.
 Below is an example analysis performed on mid-infrared spectra of strawberry purees and adulterated strawberry purees (yes fraudulent food items are a common concern).

 ![Raw](/images/fraud_analysis_raw.png)